 - Refillable water bottle: Bring with you 1-2 refillable water bottles and/or a water bladder so that you always have at least one liter of water on you at all times.
 You'll be able to refill your bottles with clean water in the morning before you leave for the day and when you get to camp in the afternoon.
 If you really want to play it safe consider carrying with you a SteriPEN or sterilization drops.

 - Trekking poles: We highly recommend using trekking poles for this trek, especially for the steep downhill sections.
 We'll usually share one walking stick set of two so each of us uses one stick.
 However, most people in our group used two poles each.
+This set of travel-friendly walking sticks fold up easily for luggage and assemble quickly when on the trail.

 - Waterproof backpack cover: You never know when a rainstorm will hit, so it’s essential to keep a rain cover for your backpack close at hand.
 We also put electronics and other items in plastic or zip-loc bags inside the backpack as a extra protection for them.